What sort of things can you learn when interviewing someone for a technical position? What questions are useful?

 This is a much-discussed and sometimes hotly debated topic in the tech world.
 I’ve done a fair bit of interviewing for my employer over the past few years.
 We’ve built an excellent technical team, either because or in spite of the interviews I’ve done.

-Here’s my unsubstantiated theory about unstructured interviews and what they’re good for.
+Here’s my unsubstantiated theory about interviews and what they’re good for.
 (My personal opinion, not my employer’s!)

-First of all, I know all about the research that says that unstructured interviews don’t predict performance for technical positions.
+First of all, I know all about the research that says that interviews don’t predict performance for technical positions.
 I agree 100%.
 This is why we give candidates some sort of technical homework before scheduling an interview.
 We expect this to take no more than a few (2-3) hours at most.
 We review this homework before we decide whether or not to continue with the interview process.
 I weight this fairly heavily in the process, and I’ve rejected candidates simply based on reviewing their homework submission.

-But the unstructured interview is still important.
+But the interview is still important.
 Here are some of the things I think I can learn from the iinterview, and some of the questions I use to figure those things out.

 Does the candidate actually want this particular job?
 Enthusiasm matters.
 I’m not looking for a cheerleader, but I also don’t want someone who’d be happy with absolutely any job.
 One question I might ask to get a sense of this would be “What appeals to you about this position?”
 I can also get a sense of this based on the questions that the candidate asks me.